twilio-labs/function-templates/docs/CONTRIBUTING.md

 Please be aware though that pull requests that only reword sentences that might already convey the content correctly, might not be merged.

-If this is your first time contributing to an open-source project, [check out our TwilioQuest tutorial](https://www.twilio.com/quest/learn/open-source) that will teach you in a fun way how to contribute to a project.
+If this is your first time contributing to an open-source project, [check out this resource](https://opensource.guide/how-to-contribute/).

 ## Requirements